Last Updated on 11 October 2024 by Cycloscope

 Anyway, it’s often a good idea, especially during public holidays or weekends, to book in advance and be sure to get your spot.
 We recommend booking online through a reliable tour aggregator like Hotellook or Viator.
 If you’re in Durban you can always get a tour straight from there.

-There are several safari options in Hluhluwe-iMfolozi, from half-day tours to full day safaris, or all-in-one-day tours that include a hippo river cruise in St. Lucia together with a half-day safari in iMfolozi.
-If you really are into wildlife spotting and want to get the best out of a Hluhluwe safari, there are also 3-days tours which include on-site accommodation.
+There are several safari options in Hluhluwe-iMfolozi, from half-day tours to full-day safaris, or all-in-one-day tours that include a hippo river cruise in St. Lucia together with a half-day safari in iMfolozi.
+If you really are into wildlife spotting and want to get the best out of a Hluhluwe safari, there are also 3-day tours that include on-site accommodation.

 We feel like recommending the full-day tour, which is the one we took.
-It included a good breakfast and lunch and we had the time to enjoy the park and saw a lot of animals.
-If you’re bringing young kids on a safari though, maybe hals day would be enough.
+It included a good breakfast and lunch and we had the time to enjoy the park and see a lot of animals.
+If you’re bringing young kids on a safari though, maybe Hals Day would be enough.
 More about our experience and the tour structure later in this article.

 Self-Drive Safari in Hluhluwe – Umfolozi National Park

-If you own or have rented a car and are self-driving Africa, it is possible to do self-drive safaris in Hluhluwe-iMfolozi.
-There’s one main paved road inside the park while the rest is dirt but well maintained.
+If you own or have rented a car and are self-driving in Africa, it is possible to do self-drive safaris in Hluhluwe-iMfolozi.
+There’s one main paved road inside the park while the rest is dirt but well-maintained.

-Moreover, it is easier to spot animals when you are not driving, and going with more people will give the advantage of multiple pair of eyes.
+Moreover, it is easier to spot animals when you are not driving, and going with more people will give you the advantage of multiple pairs of eyes.
 Furthermore, you will be given a lot of information on what you are observing.

 Bicycles and motorbikes are not allowed in the natural park, for obvious reasons.
 Dogs are also not welcome here.